philipp-ludersdorfer/getting-and-cleaning-data/README.md

 When sourced the script does the following processing steps:
 - check if original data set is in working directory (if not, dataset is optionally downloaded)
-- read in the relevant text files of the original
+- read in the relevant text files
 - merge training and test data sets
-- add columns names (for features) and labels for activity variable
+- add columns names (for features) and labels for "activity" variable
 - extract only mean and standard deviation features
 - transform dataset to create a tidy one containing for each feature only the averaged value for each subject and activity
-- save tidy data set into text file
+- write tidy data set to text file

 ### 2) The "CodeBook.md" file
 ... provides a description of the data set in the "meandata.txt" file created by "run_analyis.R" (e.g. performed transformations, etc.).